 With all the new colors and styles, I’m excited about this transition.
 The only downside is I wish I could buy the cute “for the birds” bedding for my little guy.

 Overall, I think you’ll be happy with any of the toddler beds I’ve listed above.
 Still, I do see the reason that many of you want to skip to a twin-sized bed instead.
 So what do you think?
 Are toddler beds worth it?
-Do me a favor by voting below and letting me know what you think in the discussion area.
+Let me know what you think.